ronospace/cyclesync-period-tracker/TERMS_OF_SERVICE.md

 ## Intellectual Property

-- CycleSync and all related content are owned by us or our licensors
+- FlowSense and all related content are owned by us or our licensors
 - You may not copy, modify, distribute, or create derivative works
 - User-generated content remains yours, but you grant us license to use it for service provision
 - Feedback and suggestions may be used without compensation